Choice workflow component

 Remember, that you need to use either single quotes or double quotes to delimit a string in the Xpath expression.

-In order to avoid duplicating too much, then you should consider to move some of the elements from your workflow into a sub-workflow, that is called from the main workflow.
+In order to avoid duplicating too much, then you should consider moving some of the elements from your workflow into a sub-workflow, that is called from the main workflow.
 When you call such a sub-workflow from the main workflow, then the processing comes back to the main workflow after the sub-workflow has been executed.

 There are mainly two strategies to implement a sub-workflow, and you can even combine them:

-Move the choice element into a sub-workflow | If the choice is used mainly to set some conditioned variables, for subsequent processing, then this is a very good idea.
+If the choice is used mainly to set some conditioned variables, for subsequent processing, then this is a very good idea.

 The conditions are hidden in a sub-workflow, which can be good, if you want to have a smaller main workflow to keep a good overview.

-You can also use this if the number of branches is very high, so this can be a way to reduce the number of branches in the main workflow. | All the branches of the choice should return with the same type of payload.
-If they are not, then you need to handle that in a special way.
+You can also use this if the number of branches is very high, so this can be a way to reduce the number of branches in the main workflow.

 If you are using the simple basic create output components in the choice branches, then all returns the same payload and it should work fine.

-The conditions are hidden in the sub-workflow, so you cannot directly see these conditions. |
+The conditions are hidden in the sub-workflow, so you cannot directly see these conditions

-Call common sub-workflows in each choice branch | This works fine even if the choice branches change the payload into different payload types as you can freely choose which sub-workflows, that you want to share between the branches.
+This works fine even if the choice branches change the payload into different payload types as you can freely choose which sub-workflows, that you want to share between the branches.

-The conditions are directly visible in the main workflow, which may give a better overview - if there are not too many branches in the choice. | If there are many branches in a choice element, then this will not reduce the number of branches - only the length of each branch. |
+The conditions are directly visible in the main workflow, which may give a better overview - if there are not too many branches in the choice.